 After almost nine years of faithful service, my beloved 20″ Princeton monitor finally had to be handed over to the recycler.
 It was hooked-up on most occasions to my server – that had seen three (3) revisions – located in one of our bedrooms.
-I was able to save it on its 5th year, after simply replacing a couple of bad capacitors.
+I was able to save it in its 5th year, after simply replacing a couple of bad capacitors.

-As a replacement, I yanked away the 24″ Acer HD monitor that was attached to one of the PCs in our living room.
+As a replacement, I yanked away from the 24″ Acer HD monitor that was attached to one of the PCs in our living room.
 And since it happened only in late August of this year, it is running the latest version of Windows — 10 but I couldn’t recall what build it was then.
 Currently, it’s version 10.0 Build 10586.

 I had been longing to set my hand on a 4K monitor for quite a while but their prices had been very prohibitive for the casual user.
 Compared to conventional HD (1920 x 1080) monitors that had seen their prices fall to their lowest these days, a 4K monitor will still set you back at about the US$400 – $700 range for the 27″-28″ varieties.